Do1e

 :::

-Rclone is installed on the server, providing a convenient and scheduled backup method (to sync important files from the server to NJUBox):
+The server has rclone installed, and here is a backup method (to sync important files from the server to NJUBox):

 rclone config